allenphilip93/interview-prep/THEORY.md

 * **Invoking overridden method from sub-class** using super()
 * **Overriding and constructor :** We can not override constructor as parent and child class can never have constructor with same name(Constructor name must always be same as Class name).

+### Static

+##### When to use static methods?

+One rule-of-thumb: ask yourself "does it make sense to call this method, even if no Obj has been constructed yet?"
+If so, it should definitely be static.

+So in a class `Car` you might have a method `double convertMpgToKpl(double mpg)` which would be static, because one might want to know what 35mpg converts to, even if nobody has ever built a Car.
+But `void setMileage(double mpg)` (which sets the efficiency of one particular Car) can't be static since it's inconceivable to call the method before any Car has been constructed.

+(Btw, the converse isn't always true: you might sometimes have a method which involves two `Car`objects, and still want it to be static.
+E.g. `Car theMoreEfficientOf( Car c1, Car c2 )`.
+Although this could be converted to a non-static version, some would argue that since there isn't a "privileged" choice of which Car is more important, you shouldn't force a caller to choose one Car as the object you'll invoke the method on.
+This situation accounts for a fairly small fraction of all static methods, though.)

+Also ensure in a multithreaded environment, there is no contention for static methods since a class level lock would be needed.

 ### Interfaces vs Abstract Classes

 When to use Abstract: